pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ### BlobStore

-BlobStore's name is earthy, but apt indicating that it mainly stores blob data.
+BlobStore mainly stores blob data.
 BlobStore consists of three parts:

 - **BlobFile**: The file that stores blob data.
 - **BlobStat**: A space manager used to find/allocate/free space in BlobFile.
 It has one-to-one mapping with the BlobFile.